 The volume must not have any mount points in the database volumes path (by default, C:\ExchangeDatabases).

-If the volume contains any files, none of the files must have been touched for 24 hours.
+If the volume contains any files, none of the files are touched for 24 hours.

-In addition to the above conditions, the Disk Reclaimer will only attempt to format a given volume once a day.
+In addition to the above conditions, the Disk Reclaimer only attempts to format a given volume once a day.
 The following table describes the formatting behavior of the Disk Reclaimer.

 |State of Disk and Database Copies